 She is currently a member of Visual Arts Nova Scotia (VANS), Canadian Artists Representation (CARFAC), and The Paper Artist Collective (UK).
 Her work has been seen in solo exhibitions and group exhibitions in numerous galleries in Nova Scotia, Vancouver, BC and Montreal, QC.
-She has been featured in the Metro Star, Chronicle Herald, The Coast Magazine and on Global Halifax News Morning.
+She has been featured in Kolaj Magazine, Chronicle Herald, The Coast Magazine and on Global Halifax News Morning.

 Proud member of:

 Little bits of paper; BIG art!
 3115 Veith Street, Suite 304, Halifax, NS